jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 draft: true
 ---

-While React is extremely flexible in terms of how you can structure your application's UI – it essentially leaves that up to you to figure out –, I've found that a few patterns for style composition have helped me keep things organized and easy to work with.
+While React is extremely flexible in terms of how you can structure your application’s UI, I’ve found that a few patterns for style composition have helped me keep things organized and easy to work with.

-I won't get into approaches for state management or handling the business logic of your app, instead I'll be focusing primarily on the visible and interactive parts of the UI.
+I won’t get into approaches for state management or handling the business logic of your app, instead I’ll be focusing primarily on the visible and interactive parts of the UI.

 ## Stateless Functional UI Components

 Generally, I like to keep styles out of the parts of the app that are tied to business logic and state.
 That means routes, views, containers, forms, and layouts should not have any styling or classes in them.
-Instead these more functional parts of the app should be composed of primarily stateless functional UI components – or presentational components, as some might call them.
+Instead, these heavy-lifting components should be composed of primarily stateless functional UI components, sometimes referred to as *presentational* components.

 A hypothetical form component render function might look something like this: